-You may also have undergone an emotional outburst making you utter random statements, which you had no intention of executing.
+You may also have undergone an emotional outburst making you utter random statements or threats, which you had no intention of executing.
 The California criminal threats statutes do not seek to punish emotional outbursts.
 The laws aim to punish people who intentionally threaten and instill fear in other people.

 You did not Threaten with Great Bodily Injury or Death

 The California PC 422 outlines that for a person to face charges for criminal threats, the threat that he/she makes must make the victim suffer the fear of significant bodily injury or death.
 Therefore, if you make a slight threat that does not make the victim fear death or significant bodily injury, it may not qualify as an illegal threat.
 Significant bodily injury refers to substantial physical harm that may lead to permanent disability or other lasting implications.
 However, if you threaten a person with minor or moderate damage, the threat may not qualify as an illegal threat.

 You may fight criminal threats charges if the prosecutor does not have adequate evidence against you.
 This inadequacy may be an ideal defense strategy if there are credibility issues concerning the accuser.
 For instance, you may point out that the accuser provided an unsubstantiated claim that is not supported by ample evidence.

 You may also point out that you were not threatening the victim but merely practicing your right to free speech.
 Angry utterances or ranting, however violent, does not qualify as criminal threats.
 You may only face charges for criminal threats if you attempt to instill fear in other people.

 A prosecutor may charge you with several offenses in connection with illegal threats.
 If you threaten to harm another individual while committing or attempting to commit another crime, the prosecutor may accuse you of both offenses.
 Some of the offenses closely related to violation of PC 422 include: